genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 <zero-select></zero-select>
 ```

-Then, define the variables that will hold the values that are entered.
+Then, define the variables that will hold the values that the user enters:

 In the file **home.ts**, add the following properties to the class: `Home`: